RocketChat/Rocket.Chat.Ops/hubots/hubot-gitsy/README.md

 Gitsy handles incoming webhook events using the excellent [hubot-gitlab-hooks npm module](https://www.npmjs.com/package/hubot-gitlab-hooks).
 You must configure the additional ENV variables required by this module for the webhook handling to operate correctly.

+Of note are:

+1. For `GITLAB_CHANNEL`, you must specify a channel id and not channel name.
+1. Make sure you use Gitlab's built-in  "slack" service instead of webhooks for integration.

 #Operation

 You can learn about the commands available by asking Gitsy for an introduction.